A flexible model-free prediction-based framework for feature ranking: Introduction

-It is worth \jl{mentioning that NPC} is robust against sampling bias; that is, even when the class \jl{proportions in a sample \jjl{deviate} from those in the population, NPC still achieves feature} ranking consistency between sample and population with high probability.
-This \jl{nice property makes NPC particularly useful for disease diagnosis, where a long-standing obstacle is that the proportions of diseased patients and healthy people in medical records do not reflect the proportions in the population.} To implement CC and NPC, we take a model-free approach by using nonparametric estimates of class-conditional feature densities.
-This approach makes CC and NPC more adaptive to diverse feature distributions than existing criteria for marginal feature ranking.
+It is worth \jl{highlighting that NPC} is robust to sampling bias; that is, even when the class \jl{proportions in a sample \jjl{deviate} from those in the population, NPC still achieves feature} ranking consistency between sample and population with high probability.
+This \jl{nice property makes NPC particularly useful for disease diagnosis, where a long-standing obstacle is that the proportions of diseased patients and healthy people in medical records do not reflect the proportions in the population.}